 George adapts the words of Christ to instill in every worker a sense of loss should anyone be removed from "the privilege of our involvement" in "George's work."

 Over time George damaged Denise emotionally and spiritually as she struggled to accept his railing and distorted perceptions of her true motives.
 He falsely accused her of "bad mouthing" him because of built up "resentments", "lying" to him, unwilling to do the "menial task" of being his secretary, "kicking" with "self-importance."
 He would not "get rid" of her but she would "get rid of herself."
 He goes so far as to label her "a demon."
 These distorted interpretations of her inner motivations and dispositions produced in her a sense of shame and guilt.
 Under this kind of pressure together with other individuals looking on and siding with George, (people whom she respected and listened to), undoubtedly, caused her inner doubts to give way to her public confessions of wrong doing.
 Perhaps she asked herself, "Is the reason why I don't want to be George's secretary is that I am 'rebellious'?"
 "Am I being resentful towards him because I want to do my own thing?"
 "Am I unwilling to do even menial tasks for the Lord?"
 George's attack on her personal integrity and standing as a child of God constitutes emotional and spiritual abuse.
 Such abuse produces in a person a normal God-given response of anger.
 Scripture does not instruct us that anger is wrong, but it warns us not to sin with it.
-George fastens on this normal response, which he produced by his abusiveness, to turn the tables on Denise and present her as the offender instead of himself.
+George zeroes in on this normal response, which he produced by his abusiveness, to turn the tables on Denise and present her as the offender instead of himself.

 George used his power as a respected leader to get his own way.
-He presented the workers with a false view of Denise's attitude towards her work, her relationship to him as his secretary, and her actions.
-And thus he predisposed the workers how to look at her.
+He presented the Workers with a false view of Denise's attitude towards her work, her relationship to him as his secretary, and her actions.
+And thus he predisposed the Workers how to look at her.
 He used Scripture to support his claim that Denise was "walking in pretension" and that she was "not fit for the kingdom" because she turned away from the privilege of being his secretary.
-He used the 15 workers at the seminar to force Denise into submission to his wishes.
-He then dominated several hours at a workers' meeting to justify his "firing" of Denise, presenting to the workers false statements about Denise's character based on his own point of view.
+He used the 15 Workers at the seminar to force Denise into submission to his wishes.
+He then dominated several hours at a Workers' meeting to justify his "firing" of Denise, presenting to the Workers false statements about Denise's character based on his own point of view.

 The truth of the matter is that she was not the problem.
 George created the problem, by not allowing her to do what she felt called of the Lord to do.
 He insisted on having his own way at the expense of Denise's emotional and spiritual well-being.